 - Go to a Tax Agency offices that issue ID card.

-- Prove your identity.
+- Bring papers to prove your identity.

 Pay the application fee of 400 SEK

 Start by paying the fee of 400 SEK.
 Remember to print and bring the receipt of the payment or you will have to wait until the payment reaches the Swedish Tax Office.
 Make your payment to the following accounts:

 Remember to quote your personnummer (personal identity number) in the field for messages/other information.
 If you prefer to pay from abroad, you will need the following codes:

 - IBAN): SE55 1200 0000 0128 1012 1613